Sebastian-Ayala36/Real-Time-Bus-Tracker/README.md

 # Real Time Bus Tracker

 # Description
 This program shows a live view of the current buses that are active according to MBTA System.
-When the program is launched, the initial place is shown, leaving the trace of the prior positions while it is moving from one point to another.
+When the program is launched, the initial place is shown with a marker, and the map will automatically update the marker's position in order to keep track of the route for each bus.

 # Installation
 Download the files shown in this repository and save them within the same folder.
 In order to launch the program from your